aidanwhiteley/books-web/README.md

 This is the companion project to https://github.com/aidanwhiteley/books which provides a REST based server side implementation consumed by this Angular 1.x application.

-The application is an online, local book club - so nothing to revoltionary here I'm afraid!
+The application is an online, local book club - so nothing too revolutionary here I'm afraid!

 ## Build & development